SacredData/baptism/README.md

 An `Album` is instantiated by passing it a directory of WAV files.
 In order to guarantee proper track ordering, ensure WAV file path basenames begin with a [leading zero](https://en.wikipedia.org/wiki/Leading_zero), then the track number, followed by the track title, i.e., `03 - This Is A Song Title.wav`.
+Other files present in the directory lacking the `.wav` file extension will be ignored.

 A `Release` is an objectified version of a physical or digital music release, and it can be instantiated by calling `new Baptism.Release`.
 However, it is